Frank Moretti

 Frank Anthony Moretti (1943-2013) was a Professor of Communications, Computing, and Technology at Teachers College, Columbia University and visiting professor in the Columbia University School of Journalism.

 He was a researcher in the area of new media teaching and learning and the use of digital technology in education, as well as co-founder and Executive Director of the Columbia Center for New Media Teaching and Learning.
 He earned a Ph.D. in History and an M. Phil from Columbia University, an M.Ed. from Teachers College and a B.A. in Greek and Latin from St. Bonaventure University.
-Dr. Moretti's 1983 dissertation was entitled "Augustus and Vergil: Pietas and the Pedagogy of Power".
-In 2012, Dr. Moretti published a work on the communications theorist James W. Carey, co-authored by Annie Rudd, entitled "James W. Carey: Sentinel of Democracy".
+Moretti's 1983 dissertation was entitled "Augustus and Vergil: Pietas and the Pedagogy of Power".
+In 2012, Moretti published a work on the communications theorist James W. Carey, co-authored by Annie Rudd, entitled "James W. Carey: Sentinel of Democracy".